 The Programme is taught in two stages.
 In the first stage of the Programme you will study core practice areas and develop core skills.
 In the second stage you will choose from a wide range of electives that are designed to reflect the range of work undertaken by solicitors and barristers in practice.

-The first nine electives listed below will be taught over the course of term 2.
+The first ten electives listed below will be taught over the course of term 2.
 The last elective, Trial Advocacy, will be taught intensively in the summer term.

 It is possible that an elective may not be offered if it is selected by too few students.
 More